Palmyra-Macedon High School

 Palmyra-Macedon High School, known as "Pal-Mac", is a public high school located on the border of Palmyra and Macedon, New York, United States.
 It is part of the Palmyra-Macedon Central School District which serves the towns of Palmyra and Macedon.
 The principal is Andrew Wahl.
 The school colors are red and white.

 Academics

 Pal-Mac provides education for grades nine through twelve with classes administered by 50 full-time teachers.
 A wide variety of specialty classes are offered in arts, music, technology and business; as well as advanced placement and college dual-enrollment opportunities.

 Music

-The Pal-Mac Music department consists of one instrumental band, and two vocal performance groups.
-The Select Choir is the highest level chorus.
+The Pal-Mac Music department consists of one instrumental symphonic band, one jazz ensemble, and two vocal performance groups.
+The Select Choir is the highest level of chorus.
 Students who excel in vocal and musical ability may audition for a limited position in the Select Choir.
 The Select Choir has a history of high performance in NYSSMA Festivals.
+The school's Jazz Band is widely respected in the Rochester area and has performed at the Rochester International Jazz Festival since 2022.